We have written the BEST from the beautiful landscape of Zealand for you.

 Tunnel Beach is a beach located in the southwest of the center of Dunedin.
 It is sought after for its appearance: it has sea-carved sandstone cliffs and rock arches.
 It has its name because it can be reached through a tunnel.
 Visitors can reach the tunnel and the beach from Blackhead Road and then the Tunnel Beach Track.
 Although the beach is beautiful and photogenic, it is not very suitable for swimming.
 In the warmest months, the average temperature in Dunedin is around 15 degrees, so even though it is very hot during the day, the water in the sea does not heat up much.

 Piha Beach is located on the west coast about 40 km west of Auckland.
 The sand here is black - due to its volcanic origin - and Lion Rock divides it into two parts.
 The beach is especially popular with surfers.
 The reason is high waves, in which it is almost impossible to swim, just jump or ride a surf.
 Therefore, it is also quite dangerous and the Coast Guard stands and controls bathers on both parts of the long beach.
 It always has marked places where it is possible to enter the water.
 As for bathers elsewhere, they wave and whistle at him.
 They do this to prevent them from being drawn into the lower vortices, which would not allow them to climb out of the water and pull them into the depths.
 Visitors to the beach do not swim much, but they can warm themselves by lying on the hot sand.
 Because of this, it is not possible to get to the beach without shoes, the hot sand will allow the barefoot to take them a few steps only.
-There are shorter treks around the village of Piha, which take tourists to the surrounding views and to the bush, which stretches far inland.
+There are shorter treks around the village of Piha, which take tourists to the surrounding views and to the extending mountain, which stretches far inland.
 You can also conquer Lion Rock, where the totem is located.

 Wharariki Beach is a sandy beach on the northernmost tip of the South Island.
-Visitors will find it west of Cape Farewell.
+Visitors will find it in the west of Cape Farewell.
 At the back of the beach are white sand dunes, otherwise everywhere only sand surrounded by rocks.
 And at low tide, the water creates a reflective surface on the sand, where you can see the silhouettes of rocks rising from the sea.
 Someone calls them rocks, officially the Archway Islands.

 Moeraki Boulders Beach

-Koekohe Beach is located on the east coast of the South Island, about 40 km north of Dunedin.
+Koekohe Beach is located on the east coast of the South Island, about 40 km to the north of Dunedin.
 It is a “normal” sandy beach, which differs from others in that it is scattered by groups of huge round stones (Moeraki Boulders).
 The stones - rather boulders - are up to two meters wide and weigh several tons.
 There is a path around them and because it is a big attraction, there are always a lot of people interested in taking pictures of them.

-From Tauranga approx. 10 km east, in Plenty Bay, the beaches of Papamoa are not attractive from a tourist point of view.
+From Tauranga approximately 10 km to the east in Plenty Bay, the beaches of Papamoa are not attractive from a tourist point of view.
 But this is a very big mistake!
-There are one beautiful beach after another in the whole bay.
+There is one beautiful beach after another in the whole bay.
 There is beautiful fine yellow sand everywhere, the beaches are clean, not very wide and there is no rush on any of them.
 The sea is refreshing, the water temperature in the summer months is optimal.
 The waves are not too high, so you can swim well in the sea, go boating or just play with the children.
 Many beaches are next to campsites and hotels.
 The author of these lines was most interested in the beach in Papamoa.
 It is next to the Papamoa Holiday campsite and is separated from the residential houses by a high slope and a meadow.
 Just drive to the parking lot above the beach, go down a few steps and visitors are right by the water.

 The highest mountain in New Zealand

 Mount Cook resp.
 Aoraki is the highest mountain in New Zealand.
 It is 3724 m high and lies in the Southern Alps in the middle of the South Island.
-In its vicinity are the Tasmanian and Hooker glaciers.
-It lies in the National Park of the same name, where there are more than 100 other peaks, higher than 2,000 meters, and many glaciers that cover the NP of 40%.
+In its vicinity are the Tasmanian and Hooker glaciers, it lies in the National Park of the same name, where there are more than 100 other peaks, higher than 2,000 meters, and many glaciers that cover the NP of 40%.